blankoworld/makefly/doc/THEMES.md

 ## Adapt an existing template (Example)

+For lazy people, you can choose a template on the Web and adapt it to ${PROJECTNAME} so that it makes less work to create a new template.

+I suggest you either to see a video showing how to adapt Monochromed template to ${PROJECTNAME} or to read explanation about it.

+### Learn with a video

+As a video is more verbose than a lot of explanation I make [a video that show you how to search/download/adapt an existing template to ${PROJECTNAME}](${PROJECTURL}monochromed.mkv "How to adapt a template to ${PROJECTNAME}") (30 MB and 30 minutes approximatively).

+### Learn with explanations (you can compare with the video)

 Sometimes, you're a lazy person.
 And I too.
 So you prefer taking other people's templates!
 I so use [a website template](http://templated.co/ "Choose a template on templated.co website").

 Let's have a look to this template : [http://templated.co/monochromed](http://templated.co/monochromed "Discover the template called 'monochromed'").
 We will use it for our tutorial.

 I download the template, extract it in **template/monochromed** (in ${PROJECTNAMELOWER} directory).

-Then we have 2 tasks:
+Then we have 2 tasks so that the template works on ${PROJECTNAME}:

-  * Insert some specific word that would be replaced by our blog content
+  1. Insert some keys (specific words) that insert our blog content into
-  * Make the structure of a template
+  2. Create the template's structure

-The first task is explained in **Replacement values** section of the current document.
+A list of keys is available in **Replacement values** section of the current document.
+This is for the **first task**.

-The second one is explained in **Template ' structure** section.
+The **second one** is explained in **Template ' structure** section.

+But have a look to the following steps to understand a template migration procedure.

+First we TODO TODO TODO

 Then I suggest you to read the following example to understand how to proceed.